About DISTANCE:PRO

 Digital Progress Hub DISTANCE:PRO

-Development of scalable, cross-sector, and interoperable infrastructures between regional healthcare providers and clinical research
+Establishment of external data integration centers as scalable, cross-site, and interoperable infrastructures for data exchange between regional healthcare institutions and research

-Support of patient self-care by enabling them to gain an overview of their physical and mental condition using the PICOS App
+Supporting patient self-care by enabling patients to gain an overview of their physical and mental health through an app

 Close collaboration with eight regional care institutions and eight additional partners from science and research, led by University Hospital RWTH Aachen